designsystemau/steering-committee/notes/meetings/2021-12/december-15.md

 * MS to facilitate
 * Additional from @elisechant: Is GitHub literacy an issue for RFC and Steering Committee process?
 Should we trial an alternate tool like Notion?

-## Creating a skills register

-* DW to facilitate
-  * Creation of new Slack channels
-    * Technical group
-    * Design group
-    * A11y group
-    * Content group
-  * Creation of new GitHub groups
-    * Specifically for "Technical group"

 ## Maintainers commitments

 * DW to facilitate
   * Min time spend
   * 4 Steering Committee meetings / year
+  * Active engagement with project

+## Creating a skills register

+* DW to facilitate
+* Slack:
+  * @elisechant proposes sunsetting of #steering-committee
+  * Creation of new Slack channels
+    * Technical group - #maintainers-tech
+    * Design group - #maintainers-design
+    * A11y group - #maintainers-a11y
+    * Content group - #maintainers-content
   * Request people join the Slack channels to indicate their intention to maintain a practice
-  * @elisechant proposes that we consider sunsetting #steering-committee
+* GitHub:
+  * Creation of new GitHub group for "Technical group", and auto-assignment of PR's

 ## RFC approvals